joar7160-byte/Azure-Infrastructure-and-Access-Management/README.md

 <img src="screenshots/17-lab-budget-alert-details.png" width="900"><br><br>

-Decisions & Why
+## Decisions & Why

-Used groups and scoped roles to manage access.
-This makes permissions easier to manage and avoids giving users more control than they need.
+- **Used groups and scoped roles to manage access.** This makes permissions easier to manage and avoids giving users more control than they need.

-Stored sensitive credentials in Azure Key Vault.
-This keeps passwords and service secrets in a protected location instead of normal notes, files, or scripts.
+- **Stored sensitive credentials in Azure Key Vault.** This keeps passwords and service secrets in a protected location instead of normal notes, files, or scripts.

-Used Azure Policy and budget alerts to keep the environment under control.
-Policy helps keep resources organized and consistent, while budget alerts give an early warning if cloud costs start increasing.
+- **Used Azure Policy and budget alerts to keep the environment under control.** Policy helps keep resources organized and consistent, while budget alerts give an early warning if cloud costs start increasing.

-What This Demonstrates
+## What This Demonstrates

-Managing Azure users, groups, and permissions: Microsoft Entra ID and Azure RBAC were used to control who could manage the Key Vault and virtual machine.
+- **Managing Azure users, groups, and permissions:** Microsoft Entra ID and Azure RBAC were used to control who could manage the Key Vault and virtual machine.

-Protecting and managing cloud resources: Azure Key Vault was used for sensitive information, while Azure Policy helped enforce rules for resources in the environment.
+- **Protecting and managing cloud resources:** Azure Key Vault was used for sensitive information, while Azure Policy helped enforce rules for resources in the environment.

-Running and monitoring a school cloud environment: A Windows Server VM was deployed and tested, and Azure Cost Management was used to track spending and create budget alerts.
+- **Running and monitoring a school cloud environment:** A Windows Server VM was deployed and tested, and Azure Cost Management was used to track spending and create budget alerts.

-Why This Project Matters
+## Why This Project Matters

 School IT teams often manage many systems with limited staff, so it is important to keep access simple, credentials protected, resources organized, and costs visible.
-This project shows a practical way to use Azure for those everyday administrative needs while keeping the environment easier to manage as it grow
+This project shows a practical way to use Azure for those everyday administrative needs while keeping the environment easier to manage as it grows.